corigne/corigne/README.md

 # Nathan
 ## Bio
-- 👀 I'm currently a 3rd year Computer Science Major, Japanese Langue Minor student.
+- 👀 I'm currently a 3rd year Computer Science Major, Japanese Language Minor student.
 - 🌱 ... learning data structures and fundamentals of computing systems.
 - 💞️ Language of choice is C++, and I have knowledge in C and Java as well.
 I am always looking to expand my horizons.